Nova Scotia: 19th century

 Nova Scotia became the first colony in British North America and in the British Empire to achieve responsible government in January–February 1848 and become self-governing through the efforts of Joseph Howe.
-Nova Scotia had established representative government in 1758, an achievement later commemorated by the erection of the Dingle Tower in 1908.
+Nova Scotia had established representative government in 1758, an achievement later commemorated by the erection of Dingle Tower in 1908.

 Nova Scotians fought in the Crimean War of 1853–1856.
 The 1860 Welsford-Parker Monument in Halifax is the second-oldest war monument in Canada and the only Crimean War monument in North America.
 It commemorates the 1854–55 Siege of Sevastopol.

 Thousands of Nova Scotians fought in the American Civil War (1861–1865), primarily on behalf of the North.
 The British Empire (including Nova Scotia) declared itself neutral in the conflict.
 As a result, Britain (and Nova Scotia) continued to trade with both the South and the North.
 Nova Scotia's economy boomed during the Civil War.

 Post-Confederation history

 Soon after the American Civil War, Pro-Canadian Confederation premier Charles Tupper led Nova Scotia into Canadian Confederation on 1 July 1867, along with New Brunswick and the Province of Canada.
 The Anti-Confederation Party was led by Joseph Howe.
 Almost three months later, in the election of 18 September 1867, the Anti-Confederation Party won 18 out of 19 federal seats, and 36 out of 38 seats in the provincial legislature.

 Throughout the 19th century, numerous businesses developed in Nova Scotia became of pan-Canadian and international importance: the Starr Manufacturing Company (first ice skate manufacturer in Canada), the Bank of Nova Scotia, Cunard Line, Alexander Keith's Brewery, Morse's Tea Company (first tea company in Canada), among others.

 Nova Scotia became a world leader in both building and owning wooden sailing ships in the second half of the 19th century.
 Nova Scotia produced internationally recognized shipbuilders Donald McKay and William Dawson Lawrence.
 The fame Nova Scotia achieved from sailors was assured in 1895 when Joshua Slocum became the first man to sail single-handedly around the world.
 International attention continued into the following century with the many racing victories of the Bluenose schooner.
 Nova Scotia was also the birthplace and home of Samuel Cunard, a British shipping magnate (born at Halifax, Nova Scotia) who founded the Cunard Line.

-In December 1917, about 2,000 people were killed in the Halifax Explosion.
+In December 1917, at least 1,782 people were killed in the Halifax Explosion, which was the largest human-made explosion at the time.